sRanay/tp/docs/DeveloperGuide.md

 ### Architecture

-The bulk of the app's work is done by the following four components:
+The bulk of the app's work is done by the following five components:
 - `UI`: The UI of the App.
 - `Parser`: Formats the user's input.
 - `Command`: Command's logic and execution.